The Commonplace

 0.11

 We identified 4,534 feasible transitions between jobs in the dataset.
-Task Allocation null_result high number of feasible job-to-job transitions identified
+Task Allocation null_result number of feasible job-to-job transitions identified

 n=4534